-Ferndale has a unique market advantage, being centrally located on the I-5 corridor with a skilled workforce and developable land.
+Ferndale has a unique market advantage, being centrally located on the I5 corridor, with a skilled workforce and developable land.
 The City should aggressively market to new businesses to bring family-wage jobs to the community.
-This needs to be implemented hand-in-hand with increased residential development, as one of the barriers to businesses relocating to Ferndale is the lack of housing availability.

 Establish WorkSource Events in Ferndale